 - i.
-Vesta 20-20 Incentive plan Based on the performance of the Entity's shares for the years ended December 31, 2018, and 2017, the shares granted were 3,379,720 and 637,200, respectively. - ii.
+Vesta 20-20 Incentive plan Based on the performance of the Entity's shares for the year ended December 31, 2018, the shares granted were 3,379,720. - ii.
 2014 Incentive Plan The fair value of the share awards granted under the 2014 Plan, was determined based on a fixed amount of cash determined as per the Entity's plan.
 It is assumed that executives will receive the awards after vesting date.
 The expense under this plan affects the cash position of the Entity.